Last edited: March 2019

 DC Solar Water Pump vs. AC Solar Water Pump

 The first difference is whether the pump runs on DC or AC power.
-Generally speaking, the DC pumps are more efficient than AC pumps, which means that they will pump more water with the same amount of sunlight.
+Generally speaking, the DC pumps are more efficient than AC pumps.
+This means that they will pump more water with the same amount of sunlight.
 Due to the low costs of solar panels, however, this difference is less important nowadays.
 There are also some pumps which can run both on DC and AC power.

 Helical Rotor vs. Centrifugal Solar Water Pumps